Router Admin Basics

 Routers have a lot of other features.
 One very useful example is the ability to set static IP assignments, meaning that instead of the router automatically assigning a dynamic IP address from a range of numbers to a device each time it powers up and is connected to the router.
 A static or reserved IP address outside of that range of dynamic numbers can be set in the router for a device such as a printer so that it never changes and can be found more reliably from other devices by referencing a static IP address in the printer network settings configuration.

 Other features available in the more expensive routers are for better performance for serious gamers or managing lots of simultaneous streaming of video data for large families or other groups of people.
 They can cost over $300 and are overkill if you do not need it.
 On the other hand, the really cheap ones under $100 are not as likely to be well supported with available firmware updates as new vulnerabilities in routers are discovered.
-They are more of a throw away design good for maybe 4 or 5 years of use before becoming obsolete or unreliable, in my opinion.
+They are more of a throwaway design good for maybe 4 or 5 years of use before becoming obsolete or unreliable, in my opinion.

-There are many more technically complicated features of routers that most people never use, but are available to lockdown the router for even more security.
+There are many more technically complicated features of routers that most people never use but are available to lock down the router for even more security.
 Disabling unused ports, MAC address filtering, website blocking, scheduling access, etc. can often be configured.

 For some basic and useful router features, the best source is the user manual for your router.
 For general information you can also find many internet articles such as the following: